ImmunoGen, Inc. (NASDAQ:IMGN) Expected to Post Quarterly Sales of $16.92 Million

-Equities analysts expect ImmunoGen, Inc. (NASDAQ:IMGN) to post sales of $16.92 million for the current fiscal quarter, Zacks Investment Research reports.
-Six analysts have made estimates for ImmunoGen’s earnings, with the lowest sales estimate coming in at $10.00 million and the highest estimate coming in at $22.64 million.
+Equities research analysts forecast that ImmunoGen, Inc. (NASDAQ:IMGN) will report $16.92 million in sales for the current quarter, Zacks reports.
+Six analysts have issued estimates for ImmunoGen’s earnings, with the highest sales estimate coming in at $22.64 million and the lowest estimate coming in at $10.00 million.
 ImmunoGen reported sales of $13.29 million during the same quarter last year, which would suggest a positive year over year growth rate of 27.3%.
-The firm is scheduled to report its next earnings report on Friday, May 7th.
+The firm is scheduled to announce its next earnings report on Friday, May 7th.

-On average, analysts expect that ImmunoGen will report full year sales of $68.65 million for the current year, with estimates ranging from $67.00 million to $71.08 million.
-For the next year, analysts expect that the company will post sales of $86.07 million, with estimates ranging from $39.07 million to $116.94 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that cover ImmunoGen.
+According to Zacks, analysts expect that ImmunoGen will report full year sales of $68.65 million for the current fiscal year, with estimates ranging from $67.00 million to $71.08 million.
+For the next financial year, analysts expect that the business will post sales of $86.07 million, with estimates ranging from $39.07 million to $116.94 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow ImmunoGen.

-ImmunoGen (NASDAQ:IMGN) last issued its quarterly earnings data on Thursday, February 11th.
-The biotechnology company reported $0.16 EPS for the quarter, beating the consensus estimate of ($0.08) by $0.24.
-The business had revenue of $85.80 million during the quarter, compared to analyst estimates of $50.61 million.
+ImmunoGen (NASDAQ:IMGN) last issued its quarterly earnings results on Thursday, February 11th.
+The biotechnology company reported $0.16 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.08) by $0.24.
+The firm had revenue of $85.80 million during the quarter, compared to analyst estimates of $50.61 million.

 ImmunoGen, Inc, a clinical-stage biotechnology company, develops antibody-drug conjugate (ADC) therapies to treat cancer.
 Its product candidates include mirvetuximab soravtansine, an ADC targeting folate-receptor alpha, which is in Phase III clinical trial for the treatment of platinum-resistant ovarian cancer; and IMGN632, a CD123-targeting ADC that is in Phase I clinical trial for treating AML and blastic plasmacytoid dendritic cell neoplasm.